visgl/luma.gl/docs/api-reference/core/transform.md

   * `elementCount` (`Integer`) - Number set to vertex count when rendering the model.
   #### Experimental ####
   * `_sourceTextures` (`Object`) - key and value pairs, where key is the name of vertex shader attribute and value is the corresponding `Texture2D` object.
   * `_targetTexture` (`Texture2D` or `String`) - Defines texture object that is used as color attachment for rendering.
-If `Texture2D` object it is used as is, if `String` it must be one of the source texture attributes name, a new texture object is clone from corresponding texture and used as color attachment.
+If `Texture2D` object, it is used as is, if `String`, it must be one of the source texture attributes name, a new texture object is cloned from corresponding texture and used as color attachment.
   * `_targetTextureVarying` (`String`) : varying name used in vertex shader who's data should go into target texture.
+  * `_swapTexture` (`String`) : source texture attribute name, that is swapped with target texture every time `swap()` is called.

 Notes: